Looking for the best international movers in Kenya?

 • Buy or sell property

-You can apply for a KRA PIN by visiting the KRA iTax portal online, clicking on “New PIN Registration,” and using your passport number and official email address.
+You can apply for a KRA PIN online via the KRA iTax portal by clicking on “New PIN Registration,” and using your passport number and official email address.

 Expert Tip: Please note that KRA can only directly issue individual or company PINs to foreign nationals with alien cards.
 If you don’t have one yet, the Kenya Investment Authority (discussed below) can provide you with an endorsement letter to present to KRA for PIN processing.